 It sounds like it’s time to have a serious conversation with your boyfriend about consent and communication.

 Be open and direct.
 Tell him how his behavior has been making you feel, and why.
 Talk about the ways you’d prefer to communicate about sex.
 What does consent look like to you?
 If you find it hard to say “no”—and a lot of people do—tell your boyfriend.
 Maybe you can use a safe word instead, or just check in with each other more frequently.
 Just having had this conversation may make it easier to speak up if you feel uncomfortable with something in the future.

 Hopefully, your boyfriend will listen, realize why his behavior was wrong and upsetting, apologize, and begin respecting your boundaries and communicating better.

 If he reacts badly (or apologizes but keeps doing the head push), think hard about your relationship.
 Does your boyfriend respect your boundaries in other circumstances?
 Is he supportive and kind?
 Even if the answer is “yes,” do you want to be in a relationship with someone who doesn’t respect your boundaries in bed?

 Only you can answer these questions, and what you do with that information is up to you.
 Just remember that you deserve respect and kindness.
-If you want to learn more about healthy relationships, check out Love is Respect.
+If you want to learn more about healthy relationships, click here or check out Love is Respect.

 And, if/when you do decide you’re ready to give (or receive!) oral sex, make sure you understand how to do it safely.
 We talk more about consent in general here, healthy relationships here, and how to check in with yourself before sex here.